• Menu

 Queretaro and its cathedral at night

-The Cathedral of Queretaro was built between 1786 and 1805 and is situated in the Plaza de Armas and is built in the style of Baroque and Neoclassical.
+The Cathedral of Queretaro was built between 1786 and 1805 and is situated in the Plaza de Armas.
+It was built in the Baroque and Neoclassical styles.
 The Cathedral was blessed by Father Miguel Hidalgo, Mexico’s famous Father who started the quest for Mexican Independence.
 You cannot miss the Cathedral at night when its bright lights shine all over Queretaro.
-It s such a stunning sight.
+It’s such a stunning sight.

 Queretaro a UNESCO Site